inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/5e0082d7-8d72-4cdc-b335-b9646625840f" width="600" height="80"><br><br>

 ## CONNECT TO POSTGRES WITH PGADMIN
 PCLI is not the most convenient method to query the DB.
 It is great if you just want to check something quickly.
-For more extensive querying pgAdmin, a web-based GUI tool to interact with a Postgres database session, is more convenient.
+For more extensive querying it is more convenient to use pgAdmin, a web-based GUI tool to interact with a Postgres database.

 We will use the pgAdmin Docker image to create a container running pgAdmin.
 Postgres will run in one container and pgAdmin will run in a second container.
 Since the containers are independent, we will need to set up a network to connect them.